jwehrle/list_detail_base/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+# ListDetailBase

-# ListDetailBase is a template package for List-Detail or Master-Detail layouts
+## A template package for List-Detail or Master-Detail layouts

 ## Features